Bathouism

 Bathouism (also, Bathou) is the folk religion of the Boro people of Assam in Northeast India.
 The name Bathou (Ba, five; thou, deep) in Boro means five principles.
 The five principles are: bar (air), orr (fire), ha (earth), dwi (water) and okhrang (ether).
-The chief deity, called Bathoubwrai (bwarai: "the Elder")—omnipresent, omniscient and omnipotent—is said to have created the five principles.
+The chief deity, called Bathoubwrai (bwarai: "the Elder")— omnipresent, omniscient and omnipotent— is said to have created the five principles.
 Though there are other minor gods and goddesses, Bathoubwrai is considered the Supreme God.
 Bathoubwrai is unseen.
 The second most important deity is Mainao, the daughter of Bathoubwrai, who is considered as the "protector of the rice fields".

-It is reported that Bathouism will be included in the Indian census.
+Evolution and Variations

+Bathouism has evolved and adapted over time, shaped by various social, cultural, and historical factors.
+These influences have led to the emergence of different variants within Bathouism.
+While the core beliefs and principles remain largely the same, certain practices and rituals have undergone changes or have been interpreted differently among various branches.
+One significant factor influencing Bathouism has been its interaction with other religions and belief systems, such as Hinduism.

+Currently, within Bathouism, there are various branches, including Bibar Bathou, Bwli Bathou, Aroj Bathou, Moni Bathou, Jangkhrao Bathou, and Sonathon Bathou, among others.

+Altars

+The altars of Kamaika (Khamaikha), Mainaw and Bathou are situated in the easternmost part of the main house.
+Bathou is always worshiped in conjunction with the goddess Mainaw /Kamaika (Khamakha). when worshiping, Baraja remains on the right side of Bathou and Mainaw remains on the left side and the worshipers always face east.
+When you bow down to the lamp and incense sticks in the Bathou, you have to rotate it 5 times in the anti-clockwise direction While to the Mainaw one is to rotate it 7 times in the anti-clockwise direction.